Shikamaru-110/Nexus/README.md

 # ***Nexus***

-A clean, lightweight, safe, and instantly understandable Android interface for senior users with digital arrest and inactivity alerts to their younger guardians.
+A clean, lightweight, safe, and instantly understandable Android interface for senior users with 'possible' digital arrest and inactivity alerts to their younger guardians.

 ---